 It was just about a year ago that I posted Three Signs Your Company May Be Losing Its Mojo on this site.
 The blog, which ran on Forbes.com about a month later, struck a chord.
 For many of us, it seems that the loss of mojo is akin … READ MORE

 One of the biggest challenges IT organizations face is building executive mindshare, but in today’s world, it’s critical.
 IT organizations have been trained to think of their value in terms of CAPEX and return on investment.
 While these are undoubtedly important to the bottom-line, they are not game-changers.

-What it was like to purchase goods and take them with you That Walmart once employed nearly as many people as the U.S. Armed Forces What “Black Friday” was What a store credit card was What it was like to be shopping pack horses at holiday sales After reading my post on … READ MORE
+What it was like to purchase goods and take them with you That Walmart once employed nearly as many people as the U.S. Armed Forces What “Black Friday” was What a store credit card was What it was like to be shopping pack horses at holiday sales After … READ MORE

 One of the questions that I often ask when meeting with IT directors considering deploying a cloud backup solution for their business is “What does great data protection look like?”
 And the answers I get back are always different.

 One of my hot button issues these days is Big Data.
 By many media and vendor accounts, Big Data is simply that: big data.
 Large volumes of structured or unstructured data the likes of which are generally associated with companies in data-crunching industries like oil and gas, seismology, … READ MORE